HandsOnDataViz/book/docs/HandsOnDataViz.md

 The following steps will help you recreate an interactive grouped column (or horizontal bar) chart.

-1. Right-click to open link in new tab: [Google Sheet Column chart with grouped data template](https://docs.google.com/spreadsheets/d/1ltA9siijVSDkTE3fzB3UaWHO7dotBIrGH4R9wI_Qyqw/)
+1. Open [Google Sheet Column chart with grouped data template](https://docs.google.com/spreadsheets/d/1ltA9siijVSDkTE3fzB3UaWHO7dotBIrGH4R9wI_Qyqw/) in your browser.

 2. Sign in to continue to Google Sheets (which is part of Google Drive).
 If you don’t already have a Google account, you can create